aws-amplify/docs/docs/start/getting-started/fragments/flutter/add-api.md

         `default`
     ```

-3. Configure Amplify to manage cloud resources on your behalf.
-This step will configure a new AWS user in your account for Amplify.
-Open up a terminal window.
-You can use an external terminal or the integrated terminal in Android Studio.
-In the terminal, run:

-    ```bash
-    amplify configure
-    ```

-    This command will open up a web browser to the AWS Management Console and guide you through creating a new IAM user.
-For step-by-step directions to set this up, refer to the [CLI installation guide](~/cli/start/install.md).

-4. Add Analytics by typing in the following in terminal:
+1. Add Analytics by typing in the following in terminal:

     ```
     amplify add analytics